Vpirm9/Internship_in_physics_SU/Diary.md

 ## 21.11.2021
 - Reading S. Sttags, measuring methods of CMB bacground.

+## 28.11.2021
+- Weekly meeting.
+Discussion about different modes of CMB, meaning of l-spectrum.
+- We decided, that I will try to follow CMB Analysis Summer School at Univesrity of Michigan material by Jeff McMahon(https://github.com/jeffmcm1977/CMBAnalysis_SummerSchool).
+We decided, that I should also check the python library healpy.

+## 4.11.2021
+- Weekly meeting.
+We checked the current advancement with CMB Analysis summer school.
+We decided, that I should write lab diary in the form of Jupyter notebooks on Github.
+We also decided, that I need to check for suitable models for test prints using Formlabs 3.

 ## 7.11.2021
 - Reinstalled anaconda
 - Properly installed jupyter notebook
 - Started GitHub repository
+- Succesfuly run healpay inside Oracle VirtualBox.
+I wasn't able to succesfully install it on Windows machine.
+Since virtual machine isn't ideal another suitable option should be found, either in form of remote machine or dual boot.

+## 9.11.2021
+- Checked for some suitable test models for 3D printing.